mohmiim/MLIntroduction/session-2/README.md

 ## 3. Designing a Neural network model for chart recognition

-   We prepared our training data, now we can go ahead and create the model we will try to train, this will be no different that what we did before in session one with one exception that the model will be a bit bigger (a lot bigger actually)
+   We prepared our training data, now we can go ahead and create the model we will try to train, this will be no different than what we did before in session one with one exception that the model will be a bit bigger (a lot bigger actually)

   ```python
 from tensorflow.keras.models import Sequential